jruels/gitlab/labs/argo/index.md

 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```

-You can then log into your Argo CD dashboard by going back to `localhost:8080` in a browser and logging in as the `admin` user with your own password:
+You can then log into your Argo CD dashboard by going back to `https://<IP FROM SPREADSHEET>:30502` in a browser and logging in as the `admin` user with your own password:

 <img src="images/image-20230419230710070.png" alt="image-20230419230710070" style="zoom:50%;" />